‘A regional disaster’: Cyberattacks on health care facilities have ripple effects, study says

 Cyberattacks that target one hospital could also have ripple effects and indirectly impact nearby health care facilities, according to a recent study published in the Journal of the American Medical Association.

-In the news: Hackers say Texas city website targeted over state law on gender-affirming care

-Other disruptions may include increase in ambulance arrivals, waiting room times, patients left without being seen, and patient length of stay.
+Other disruptions may include an increase in ambulance arrivals, waiting room times, patients left without being seen and patient length of stay.

 The authors of the study concluded that the hospital disruptions tied to a cyberattack “should be considered a regional disaster.”